WinVector/PDSwR2/README.md

-# New Example code and data for "Practical Data Science with R" by Nina Zumel and John Mount.
+# Example code and data for "Practical Data Science with R" 2nd Edition by Nina Zumel and John Mount.

 We are very proud to present early access to our book [*Practical Data Science with R 2nd Edition*](https://www.manning.com/books/practical-data-science-with-r-second-edition).